On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Cleanness of the Hecke complex

-We focus attention on this orbit, and its associated idempotent projector $e$.
-Let $P$ be the stabilizer of the kernel of $e$, which by Lemma~\ref{parabolic-construction} is a parabolic subgroup, and let $N$ be its unipotent radical.
+By Lemma \ref{closure-characterization}, $\overline{G}\setminus G$ is a finite union of locally closed $G\times G$-orbits of the form $ G(e,0)G$.
+Because this union is finite, one must contain the image of an open subset $X_0 \subseteq U$.
+Let $e$ be this idempotent projector and let $P$ be the stabilizer of $\operatorname{\ker e}$, which by Lemma~\ref{parabolic-construction} is a parabolic subgroup.
+Let $N$ be the unipotent radical of $P$.

+We note that $e$, and thus $P$, is independent of the choice of trivialization, since changing the trivializations would have the effect of multiplying on the left and right by maps $U \to G$, which preserves all $G \times G$ orbits.